How to change the password of an email account in cPanel

 You’ll see a list of all email accounts for your domain.
 Look for the account you need to modify.

-To the right of each email account there’s a Manage button.
-Click on the button for the account you want to change.
+To the right of each email account, cPanel shows a Manage button.
+Click the button for the account you want to change.

 5. Change the password